CACFP Administrative Manual Section 1.3

 Sponsors of Unaffiliated Centers (SOUC)

-Unaffiliated centers are sites that are owned by another business entity, but have entered into an agreement with a center sponsor for the management of their food service program.
-SOUCs must submit a list of responsible principals (including a name, a date of birth, and a nonbusiness address) for all unaffiliated sites prior to state agency approval.
+SOUCs have some or all sites which they sponsor, that are owned by another business entity.
+SOUCs must enter into an agreement with each business entity for the management of their food service program.
+SOUCs must submit a list of responsible principals (including a name, a date of birth, and a nonbusiness address) for all unaffiliated sites prior to state agency approval of the site in the Child Nutrition Information and Payment System.
 SOUCs are subject to the same monitoring requirements as center sponsors.
+SOUCs are administratively and financially responsible for all program operations at each site.

 Private, for-profit sponsors may not sponsor any unaffiliated centers.

-Agencies may not subcontract program management functions to a third party.
-Program management functions include monitoring, corrective action, and preparation of application or reimbursement claim materials.
+Agencies may not contract or subcontract program management functions to a third party.
+Program management functions include, but are not limited to, monitoring, corrective action, and preparation of application or reimbursement claim materials.

 To participate in the CACFP, DCH sponsors must be either public or private nonprofit agencies.
 DCH providers are eligible to participate in the CACFP only under a DCH sponsor.
-The DCH provider signs a permanent agreement directly with its sponsor.
+DCH sponsors must enter into a written permanent agreement with each day care home provider which specifies the rights and responsibilities of both parties.

 This institution is an equal opportunity provider.